kercre123/victor/docs/FAQ.md

   * ... then perform these steps (continued from above)
    	* Install command line tools
     * `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`# New Document

+* My Victor won't turn on/stay on
+  - If only the top backpack light blinks when on the charger then the robot is low on battery and will not turn on by just being placed on the charger
+  - First turn the robot on with the backpack button and all the lights should turn on as normal
+  - Quickly place the robot on the charger.
+It should stay on at this point and begin charging
+  - Leave the robot on the charger for ~30 minutes